GoogleChrome/web.dev/src/site/content/en/blog/when-to-use-local-https/index.md

 When developing locally, use `http://localhost` by default.
 Service Workers, web authentication APIs, and more, will work.
 However, in the following cases, you'll need HTTPS for local development:

-- Secure cookies need HTTPS.
+- Secure cookies
-- Mixed-content debugging needs HTTPS.
+- Mixed-content debugging
-- HTTP/2 and later needs HTTPS.
+- HTTP/2 and later
-- Custom hostnames need HTTPS.
+- Custom hostnames

   <figure class="w-figure">
     <img src="./when-to-use-local-https.jpg" alt="List: when to use HTTPS for local development">